 How To Freeze Green Beans

 Wondering how to freeze green beans?
 You’re in luck!
-This article will you guide step by step through 3 different methods for freezing your bounty of beans while they are fresh and in season.
-I have used each of these methods with good results, although I do have a favorite…more on that later.
+This article gives step by step instructions for freezing your bounty of beans while they are fresh and in season.
+I’ve been freezing green beans for years now and I love having these delicious veggies stashed away in my freezer for the winter!

 The first step in freezing vegetables (including green, wax, or Roma beans) is blanching.
 This step involves heating the vegetables through to kill the natural enzymes.
 Freezing vegetables without blanching (or under blanching them) causes deterioration of the plant matter, leading to loss of nutrients, flavor, color, and texture.